Every page in your site must be represented in your navigation. This helps visitors

 of the information visitors will find there.

-At the bottom of the navigation, you can add a link to an internal site which contains information
+At the bottom of the navigation, you can add a link to an internal site that contains information

 specifically for faculty and staff members and current students.
 This link is in a